Wyoming Valley

-The Wyoming Valley is a historic industrialized region of Northeastern Pennsylvania.
+The Wyoming Valley is a historic, industrialized region of Northeastern Pennsylvania consisting of Lackawanna, Wyoming, and Luzerne counties, with Luzerne being the largest in terms of both area and population.
 The region is historically notable for its influence in helping fuel the American Industrial Revolution with its many anthracite coal mines.
 As a metropolitan area, it is known as the Scranton–Wilkes-Barre metropolitan area, after its principal cities, Scranton and Wilkes-Barre.
-With a population of 567,559 as of the 2020 United States census, it is the fifth-largest metropolitan area in Pennsylvania, after the Delaware Valley, Greater Pittsburgh, the Lehigh Valley, and the Harrisburg–Carlisle metropolitan statistical areas.
+With a population of 567,559 as of the 2020 United States census, it is the fifth-largest metropolitan area in Pennsylvania, after the Philadelphia metropolitan area, Greater Pittsburgh, the Lehigh Valley, and the Harrisburg–Carlisle metropolitan statistical areas.

-Within the geology of Pennsylvania the Wyoming Valley makes up its own unique physiographic province, the Anthracite Valley.
+Within the geology of Pennsylvania, the Wyoming Valley makes up its own unique physiographic province, the Anthracite Valley.
 Greater Pittston occupies the center of the valley.
 Scranton is the most populated city in the metropolitan area with a population of 77,114.
 The city of Scranton grew in population after the 2015 mid-term census while Wilkes-Barre declined in population.
 Wilkes-Barre remains the second most-populated city in the metropolitan area, while Hazleton is the third most-populated city in the metropolitan area.

 The valley is a crescent-shaped depression, a part of the ridge-and-valley or folded Appalachians.
 The Susquehanna River occupies the southern part of the valley, which is notable for its deposits of anthracite.
 These have been extensively mined.
 Deep mining of anthracite has declined throughout the greater Coal Region, however, due to the greater economics of strip mining.
 Parts of the local mines had already shut down because some coal beds were on fire and had to be sealed, but the exodus of mining companies came quickly following the legal and political repercussions of the 1959 Knox Mine disaster when the roof of the Knox Coal Company's mine under the Susquehanna River collapsed.

 The Pocono Mountains, a ridgeline away, are often visible from higher elevations to the east and to the southeast of the Wyoming Valley.

+Name

+Wyoming is an English and German corruption of the Munsee word chewewamink (xwéːwamənk), meaning "at the big river flat."
+John Heckewelder, a Moravian missionary fluent in Munsee, recorded the name as M'cheuomi or M'cheuwami.
+Isaac Chapman, in A Sketch of the History of Wyoming—published posthumously in 1830—gave the name as Maughwauwame.
+In November 1742, Nicholas Zinzendorf, a Moravian bishop who had traveled to the Wyoming Valley to proselytize the Indigenous inhabitants, wrote a hymn titled "Aus dem Zelte vor Wayomik, in der grossen Ebene Skehandowana."
+This translates as "From the tent before Wayomik, on the great plain of Skehandowana."
+The modern spelling of Wyoming first appeared earlier that year in the Minutes of the Provincial Council of Pennsylvania.
+On Lewis Evans's 1749 map, "Wioming" designates a village on the west side of the Susquehanna River.